cesarnml/aws-certified-cloud-practioner-clf-c01/README.md

 - VPC & Subnets Primer
   - VPC - Virtual Private Cloud
   - Subnets (public and private)
+  - uses Route Tables
 - Internet Gateway & NAT Gateways
-  - helps VPC instances connect with the internet
+  - helps VPC instances and subnets connect with the internet (via routes to Internet Gateway)
+- NAT Gateways (AWS-managed) & NAT Instances (self-managed)
+  - Useful to allow private subnets to have access to the internet while remaining private
+- Each VPC can be attached to only 1 Internet Gateway -